An estimate for spherical functions on $\mathrm{SL}(3,\mathbb{R})$: Introduction

-Now, let us discuss our approach to Theorem \ref{est-sp}.
-As in \cite{DKV}, we study the following oscillatory integral
+Let us discuss our approach to Theorem \ref{est-sphfun}.
+As in \cite{DKV83}, we study the following oscillatory integral

-for $H\in \fa,\lambda\in \fa^*$ and $u\in \smo(\rK,\C)$.
-Adopting the conventions of harmonic analysis, we call $\lambda( \HC(\exp H \cdot k))$ the phase function and $u(k)$ the amplitude of this oscillatory integral.
+Adopting the conventions of harmonic analysis, we call $-\iu\lambda( \HC(\exp H \cdot k))$ the phase function ($\lambda$ is imaginary so we multiply $-\iu$) and $u(k)$ the amplitude of this oscillatory integral.
 It is clear that an estimate for general $u$ implies an estimate for the spherical functions.
 A general uniform decay estimate could be established because the method of stationary phase does not demand accurate information of $u$.
 We mention that for fixed $H$ and $\lambda$, it is not hard to derive an $O(t^{-\frac{1}{2}n(H,\lambda)})$ estimate for the upper bound at $t\lambda$ as $t\to \infty$.
-The difficulty is to make the estimate uniform in both parameters, that is, allowing the group and spectral parameter to vary.
-An essential observation is that $n(H,\lambda)$ varies when the parameters $H$ and $\lambda$ vary.
+The difficulty is to make the estimate uniform in both $H$ and $\lambda$, that is, allowing them to vary.
+A helpful observation is that $n(H,\lambda)$ changes when $H$ and $\lambda$ vary.

-Unlike in \cite{DKV}, we do not study the oscillatory integral \eqref{eq:ost1} directly because the nonlinearity of the Iwasawa projection makes the analysis complicated, which is reflected in \cite{DKV}.
+Unlike in \cite{DKV83}, we do not study the oscillatory integral \eqref{eq:ost1} directly because the nonlinearity of the Iwasawa projection makes the analysis complicated, which is reflected in \cite{DKV83}.
 Instead, with the aid of a result by Duistermaat \cite{D}, we study a related oscillatory integral